dyne/tomb/README.md

 # What is this for, exactly?

-This tool can be used to dig .tomb files (LUKS volumes), forge keys protected by a password (GnuPG encryption) and use the keys to lock the tombs.
+This tool can be used to dig .tomb files, forge keys protected by a password and use the keys to lock the tombs.
 Tombs are like single files whose contents are inaccessible in the absence of the key they were locked with and its password.

 Once open, the tombs are just like normal folders and can contain different files, plus they offer advanced functionalities like bind